 Until 2016, certain categories of vulnerable asylum applicants such as unaccompanied children, pregnant women and seriously ill persons were systematically released from detention at the border and channelled to an admissibility procedure and/or regular or accelerated procedure in national territory.
 However, since then, including in the beginning of 2020, pregnant women, families with children, severely ill persons and victims of torture and/or serious violence were not always exempted from border procedures in practice.
 Although new guidance from the Ministry of Interior was issued in July 2018 regarding the duration of detention of certain categories of vulnerable asylum seekers, with the exception of unaccompanied children, this had not resulted in significant changes with regard to exemption from border procedures as the latter continued to be regularly applied to vulnerable applicants (see Detention of Vulnerable Applicants).

-As mentioned in Border Procedure, since March 2020, the border procedure is not being applied in Portugal to any applicants for international protection.
+As mentioned in Border Procedure, since March 2020, the border procedure is not being applied in Portugal.

 Exemption from the accelerated procedure